edgedb/edgedb/docs/intro/quickstart/access.rst

 .. edb:split-section::

-  We will create this migration which will also trigger the query builder to be regenerated.
+  Create this migration which will also trigger the query builder to be regenerated.

   .. code-block:: sh